 Measuring Motivation

 Motivation testing attempts to address this question by introducing a measurable cost that an animal must incur to obtain access to a resource.
-Within animal welfare research, costs have included pushing weighted doors, traversing barriers, completing operant tasks or sacrificing access to another valued resource.An animal repeatedly prepared to pay increasing costs for access provides stronger evidence of motivational value than an animal merely selecting one freely available alternative over another.
+Within animal welfare research, costs have included pushing weighted doors, traversing barriers, completing operant tasks or sacrificing access to another valued resource.An animal repeatedly prepared to pay increasing costs for access provides stronger evidence of motivational value than an animal merely selecting one freely available alternative over another (Dawkins, 1983, 1990; Kirkden and Pajor, 2006; Jensen and Pedersen, 2008).

 The principle is conceptually straightforward but methodologically difficult when applied to reptiles.